Package Leaflet: Information for the User

 (May affect more than 1 in 10 patients)

-Nausea, vomiting, rash, and fever.
+nausea, vomiting, rash, and fever.

 (May affect between 1 and 10 in 100 patients)

-Headache, weakness/fatigue, chills, and allergic reactions.
+headache, weakness/fatigue, chills, and allergic reactions.

-Therefore, before giving probenecid, your doctor should consult the available information on the safety of probenecid.You should also read the probenecid leaflet.
+Therefore, before giving you probenecid, your doctor should consult the available information on the safety of probenecid.
+You should also read the package leaflet for probenecid.

-Reporting side effects
+Reporting of side effects

-By reporting side effects, you can contribute to providing more information on the safety of this medicine.
+By reporting side effects, you can help provide more information on the safety of this medicine.

-Keep this medication out of the sight and reach of children.
+Keep this medicine out of the sight and reach of children.

-Do not store at a temperature above 25°C. Do not refrigerate or freeze.
+Do not store above 25°C. Do not refrigerate or freeze.

-Medicines should not be disposed of through the drains or in the trash.
-Ask your pharmacist how to dispose of the packaging and medications that you no longer need.
-This will help protect the environment.
+Medicines should not be disposed of via wastewater or household waste.
+Ask your pharmacist how to dispose of medicines no longer required.
+These measures will help protect the environment.

 The active substance of Cidofovir 75 mg/ml is cidofovir.Each ml contains 75 mg of anhydrous cidofovir.
 Each vial contains 375 mg/5 ml of anhydrous cidofovir.

-Cidofovir is supplied as a sterile concentrate for solution for infusion, in transparent glass vials containing 375 mg of the active substance, anhydrous cidofovir, formulated in 5 ml of water for injection at a concentration of 75 mg/ml.
+Cidofovir is supplied as a sterile concentrate for solution for infusion, in transparent glass vials containing 375 mg of the active substance, anhydrous cidofovir, formulated in 5 ml of water for injectable preparations at a concentration of 75 mg/ml.
 The pH of the formula has been adjusted with sodium hydroxide (and hydrochloric acid if necessary) and does not contain preservatives.

 Zentiva k.s.,